aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/formatcondition/_index.md

 ### getPriority() {#getPriority--}

+<b>@deprecated.</b> Please use the 'priority' property instead.
 The priority of this conditional formatting rule.
 This value is used to determine which format should be evaluated and rendered.
 Lower numeric values are higher priority than higher numeric values, where '1' is the highest priority.

 ```javascript
 getPriority() : number;